 These symptoms can have a severe impact on an individual’s mental health, ability to work or study, and well-being.

-Anxiety and depression caused by hair loss can be treated using cognitive behavioural therapy and support groups, as well as medication such as antidepressants .
+Anxiety and depression caused by hair loss can be treated using cognitive behavioural therapy and support groups, as well as by medication such as antidepressants .

 Psychological treatment is important for people with hair loss, but the best method is not certain and will differ from patient to patient.
-Research has predominantly been focused on general issues of coping with hair loss rather than on specific psychological treatment strategies.
+Research has predominantly been focused on the general issues of coping with hair loss rather than on specific psychological treatment strategies.

 A strong theoretical understanding of the psychological impact of alopecia is required, including a knowledge of the immune system, the stress response, and psychological responses to hair loss.
-Appropriate treatment strategies and regimes need to be established, implemented and studied in a clinical setting.
+Appropriate treatment strategies and regimes need to be established, implemented, and studied in a clinical setting.

 Self-consciousness about body image is consistently portrayed and commented upon in the media.
 The role of the media in emphasising an expectation of a full head of hair should be explored, as well as how it can be used to educate society about hair loss and tolerance of people’s physical differences.